The Original Mickey Mouse Club Show

 Fun with Music Day: Mouseketeer Musical Numbers

 Storyline credits are assumed to be Bill Walsh, Hal Adelquist, and Roy Williams.
 Bob Amsberry should probably be credited for any skit for which he also wrote the song.
 Song credits are listed in parantheses.
 Where available, images and video links have been provided from the actual show.
-For some of the shows there is no picture available.
+For some of the shows there is no picture or information available.
 Only original broadcast appearences are listed; reruns are excluded.
 Note that some musical numbers or photos might be incorrectly assigned to a particular show.
 While all shows are listed, the songs and other credits for them are incomplete.

 Season 1 (1955-56)